YvesDesrumaux/YvesDesrumaux.github.io/Code.Instructions/CoreDevelopment/object-patterns.instructions.md

 - Field numbers in tables must start with the number defined in app.json
 - New fields must use the first available number in the range defined in app.json
 - Tooltips in fields always start with 'Specifies '
-- Fields on tables must have a Dataclassification property set to `CustomerContent`
+- Tables must have a Dataclassification property set to `CustomerContent`
+- Fields must have a Dataclassification property according to the use of the data field
+- if DataClassification field equal to the Table's DataClassification then removed the property to reduce redundancy
 - Identifiers on fields on tables should not have a prefix
 - Identifiers on fields on tableextensions must have a prefix
 - Use appropriate field types for the data they will contain
 - Implement proper validation for fields
 - Use FlowFields and FlowFilters appropriately
+- Define primary and secondary keys for efficient data access
+- Primary keys having only field must have NotBlank property set to true on the field.

 ### Complete Table Creation Example